Splizard/magic/Readme.md

 ## Rulings
 All players in the format always own all action and effect cards.
-Effect cards are permanently in play, during or not during a game, they cannot be removed from play.
+Effect cards are permanently in play they cannot be removed from play.
-Action cards can be played at any time, during or not during a game.
+Action cards can be played at any time, they cannot be countered.
+Thre results of action and effect cards persist after a Magic: The Gathering game is over.

 The format adds the following cards: